Léolia Jeanjean

 Léolia Jeanjean (born 14 August 1995) is a French tennis player.

 She has a career-high singles ranking of world No. 91 by the WTA, achieved on 18 August 2025.
-She reached her best doubles ranking of No. 162 on 18 March 2024.
+Her highest doubles ranking is No. 162, reached on 18 March 2024.

 Early life

 Jeanjean was a gifted juniors player, but suffered a serious knee injury at age 14.

 In 2008, Jeanjean was a quarterfinalist in Les Petits As and reached the final of the French U14 Championship.
 A league coach was then assigned to spend eleven weeks a year in La Grande-Motte, her home.

 In 2009, she received a wildcard at Roland Garros for the junior singles and another for the junior doubles with her partner Darja Salnikova, but she was eliminated in the first round each time.
 She was invited again in 2010, but did not do better in singles, while in doubles with Clothilde de Bernardi, she reached the quarterfinals.